RubiyaHud/Redux-Initial-Setup/README.md

     <img width="746" height="945" alt="image" src="https://github.com/user-attachments/assets/a5641f8d-0eb6-4796-abd3-d38ce5ea3d49" />

 ### 2. **Create a Redux Store:**
   - Create a file named `src/store.js`and Copy-paste the code below.
   - Here, we import the `configureStore` API from `Redux Toolkit`.
   - We'll start by creating an <ins>empty</ins> Redux store, and exporting it:

-    ```
-    import { configureStore } from '@reduxjs/toolkit'

-    export default configureStore({
-      reducer: {}
-    })
-    ```
   - This creates a `Redux store`, and also automatically configure the Redux DevTools extension so that we can inspect the store while developing.

 ### 3. **Provide the Redux Store to React**
   - Copy-paste the code below to `main.jsx`